 Following the investigative reports from McLaren and WADA, the International Olympic Committee initiated an investigation into several Russian medal winners, to conclude whether or not to strip the athletes of their Olympic titles.
 In Cross Country Skiing, Russian athletes Alexander Legkov and Maxim Vylegzhanin, previous Olympic medalists, were included in several athletes with a lifetime ban from competition based on the McLaren report.

 The Russian doping scandal still has serious repercussions on the Russian Olympic team.
 The International Olympic Committee voted Tuesday, Dec.
-5, to ban Russia from the 2018 Winter Games in Pyeongchang, China.
+5, to ban Russia from the 2018 Winter Games in Pyeongchang, South Korea.
 A Russian delegation traveled to Lausanne, Switzerland, to make the case for the IOC to include Russia in the upcoming games.
 The delegation included Russian Olympic Committee President Alexander Zhukov, Head of the anti-doping commission set up by President Vladimir Putin, and Russian figure skater Evgenia Medvedeva.
 At only 18, Medvedeva is the undefeated two-time defending world champion, and was a favorite to win gold in Pyeongchang.